 APPENDIX 3 - VALUE-ADDED BENEFITS

 This Appendix contains the mandatory response format for the Proposal for Value-Added Benefits.
-Proponent(s) shall fill out the form and return with proposal response, indicating whether or not they intend to provide Value Added Benefits
+Proponent(s) shall fill out the form and return with proposal response, indicating whether or not they intend to provide Value Added Benefits.

 If Proponent(s) intend to provide Value-Added Benefits, they are required to complete the respective table(s) detailing the proposed offerings.